-Last year, Bravo-Dawg gave me a scare when I thought he’d become a victim of pet poison.
+One year, Bravo-Dawg gave me a scare when I thought he’d become a victim of pet poison.
+When you live with pets, be aware of poison prevention all year long.
 Like many folks, I take a variety of vitamins to improve and maintain my health.
 I keep them organized in a pill caddy with a separate compartment for each day of the week.
 The full bottles are kept in a closed bottom drawer in the kitchen, while the pill caddy rests on the countertop pushed far back against the backsplash, well out of paw-reach.

 Or so I thought.
 Within the 30 minutes between my departure for a meeting, and my husband’s return home from work, Bravo got a hold of the pill caddy.
 Like any good pet parent, my husband cleaned up the mess — and when I returned home about 90 minutes later, he told me about Bravo’s latest infraction.

 OH NO!
 The vitamins wouldn’t hurt him, but yesterday for the first time, I also included OTC pain meds to relieve my chronic backache.
 I panicked, grilled my husband — did you find any pills?
 What kind? how many?
 Four or five day’s worth of pills were in question so I sifted through coffee grounds and other schtuff in the trash.

 I found four of the pain pills — so at most, Bravo ate one.
 Typically dogs show toxic signs within 20 minutes, which might include vomiting blood, drunk behavior, seizures or even collapse.
 Bravo acted like his normal, goofy self, which makes me suspect he had a guardian angel that prevented him from gulping the dangerous pills.
 He did eat all the vitamins.
 Oy.

 Protect Pets from Poisoning